Our Best Selves: Confronting Racism in the Trump Era

 In this interactive session, participants will explore how to actively organize a base of white people to engage in fights for racial justice.
 The workshop, grounded in real life examples, will share tools and allow participants to identify what their stake is in making change and practice concrete ways to bring more white people into the work.
 It’s time to significantly expand the base of white people who can work in powerful, accountable and respectful partnerships with people of color to build a broad-based multi-racial progressive movement for racial, social, environmental and economic justice.

-Faith and the Election: What’s at Stake
+Faith in the Trump Era : What’s at Stake

 The past few years has seen a huge increase in people in churches, synagogues, and other faith communities engaging in social action, both in and outside our communities.
 How can we more white people of faith moving into the work for racial justice?
 Workshop attendees will learn concrete ways to engage white people of faith in racial justice.
 Through storytelling and role plays based on real challenges in the trenches, participants will leave understanding how to grow the base of white leaders for racial justice in their faith organizing.